winterakdong/treasure-hunter/README.md

 - The user should know when its their turn try formatting the users input with something like this everytime its the users turn to type
   - What do you do: __________________ // <- Their Answer on the same line
 - Add some riddles or puzzles for users to solve to get from room to room
-- Lock some doors that users need keys to get through.
+- Lock some doors that users need keys to get through, or incorporate useable objects in some other manner.